re-pe/d-omap/README.md

 ## OMap

-In this work I am trying to maintain order of an _associative array_ ensuring that array members always will have keys allowing to display them in appropriate ("natural") order.
+In this work I am trying to maintain order of _map_ (_associative array_) ensuring that array members always will have keys allowing to display them in appropriate i.e _"natural"_ order.

 ### Usage